tldr-pages/tldr/pages/common/git-authors.md

 `git authors --list`

-- Display full log of committers of the current Git repository, excluding emails, reading from the AUTHORS file, opened in your default editor:
+- Display a log of committers, exluding emails, in the default editor, reading from the `AUTHORS` file:

 `git authors --no-email`